 Comfortable Shoes

-Weather Gear
+Vietnam Weather Gear

 The weather in HCMC can be hot and humid – or rainy and wet.
-Be prepared for the elements by wearing skin-protecting sunscreen or a wide-brimmed travel hat.
+Be prepared for the elements by wearing skin-protecting sunscreen and a wide-brimmed travel hat.
 In the case of rain, bring along a lightweight raincoat or travel umbrella.
 And, don’t forget the insect repellent!

-Anti-Theft Bag
+Anti-Theft Bag for Vietnam

 Pro Tip: Some visitors have reported phones being snatched right out of their hands – and tourists who take pictures with their phone camera are an easy target.
 Rather than risk having your phone stolen, we recommend taking photos with a pocket-sized camera that has a wrist strap – like the Canon Powershot.
-We also toured HCMC using our go-to travel camera, the DSLR Canon Rebel, but kept it tucked away in my bag while walking.
+We also toured HCMC using our go-to travel camera, the DSLR Canon Rebel, but kept it tucked away while walking.

-Travel Insurance
+Vietnam Travel Insurance

 Start planning your trip to Vietnam!
 Search for the lowest airfares, the best accommodations and fun things to do…then start packing!
 Want more travel planning tips?
 Head over to our Travel Planning page for more information and tips on traveling – and for country-specific information, take a look at our Travel Guides page!

-Visiting More Destinations In Vietnam?
-We’ve got your covered with our detailed guides to Hanoi, cruising on Halong Bay, sightseeing in Da Nang, Ninh Binh, Hoi An and Phu Quoc!
+Visiting More Destinations in Vietnam?
+We’ve got you covered with our detailed Hanoi Itinerary, along with tips for Cruising on Halong Bay, and our guides to the Best Things To Do in Da Nang, Ninh BinhHoi An, Da Lat, and Phu Quoc!

-We Want To Know: What are your favorite Ho Chi Minh City attractions?
+We Want To Know: What are your Favorite Ho Chi Minh City Attractions?
 What sights would you add to our Ho Chi Minh City Walking Tour?
 Give us your best tips and advice in the comments below!

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.